Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-makgolanethandy/README.md

 7.Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.
-For DART installation
+For DART installation:
--Open your web browser and search https://dart.dev/get-dart/archive
+Open your web browser and search https://dart.dev/get-dart/archive.
-- Under Stable channel click on the below version and download the file version 3.3.1, OS=Windows, Architecture=IA32
+Under Stable channel click on the below version and download the file: version 3.3.1, OS=Windows, Architecture=IA32.
--Once Zip file is downloaded (in download file), copy it and paste it in your local drive/Windows drive -Extract the compressed file to the drive
+Once Zip file is downloaded (in download file), copy it and paste it in your local drive/Windows drive.
+Extract the compressed file to the drive.
--On the extracted file, open bin file and copy the directory path at the top of the folder (C:\dart-sdk\bin)
+On the extracted file, open bin file and copy the directory path at the top of the folder (C:\dart-sdk\bin).

-To set up the path in environment variables
+To set up the path in environment variables:
--Go to start and search Edit system Environment Variables and select it -Click on Environment variables
+Go to start and search Edit system Environment Variables and select it.
+Click on Environment variables.
--Under User variables, double click on Path to add new variable -Click on New
+Under User variables, double click on Path to add new variable.
+Click on New.
--Paste the directory path copied for Dart, click -Click OK
+Paste the directory path copied for Dart, click OK

 8. Explore Extensions and Plugins:
    Explore available extensions, plugins, and add-ons for your chosen text editor or IDE to enhance functionality, such as syntax highlighting, linting, code formatting, and version control integration.